Eliab

-Eliab, also spelled Eliaab, is a male name, held by three different people in the Hebrew Bible, respectively the sons of Helon, Pallu, and Jesse.
+Eliab, also spelled Eliaab, is a male name, held by three people in the Hebrew Bible, respectively the sons of Helon, Pallu, and Jesse.
 Only the last is covered in any detail.

 Eliab, son of Helon

 Eliab, the son of Helon, was one of the leaders of the tribes of Israel and a prince of the house of Zebulun according to Numbers 1:9.

 Eliab, son of Pallu

 Eliab was the son of Pallu and the father of Nemuel, Dathan, and Abiram, of the house of Reuben, according to Numbers 16:1 and Numbers 26:8-9.